ulupo/giotto-ph/paper/paper.md

 # Related work \label{sec:related_work}

-To the best of our knowledge, at the time of writing [*Ripser*](https://github.com/Ripser/ripser) [@bauer2021ripser] is the *de facto* state of the art and reference for computing VR persistence barcodes on CPUs. *Ripser* uses multiple known optimizations like *clearing* [@chen2011persistent] and *cohomology* [@desilva2011dualities].
+To the best of our knowledge, at the time of writing [*Ripser*](https://github.com/Ripser/ripser) [@bauer2021ripser] is the *de facto* state of the art and reference for computing VR persistence barcodes on the CPU. *Ripser* uses multiple known optimizations like *clearing* [@chen2011persistent] and *cohomology* [@desilva2011dualities].
 Furthermore, it makes use of other performance-oriented ideas, such as the implicit representation of the (co)boundary and reduced (co)boundary matrices, and the *emergent/apparent pairs* optimizations (we refer to [@bauer2021ripser] for definitions and details).
 At the time of writing, the latest version of *Ripser* is *v1.2.1* (release date: 22 May 2021).

-Although *Ripser v1.2.1* is arguably the fastest existing code for computing VR barcodes in a sequential (i.e., single CPU core) setting, it has no parallel capabilities.
-Overcoming this limitation is possible as two recent lines of work [@morozov2020towards; @zhang2020gpuaccelerated] demonstrate.
-Based on a "pairing uniqueness lemma" proved in [@cohen-steiner2006vines], Morozov and Nigmetov [@morozov2020towards] observe that the reduction of the (co)boundary matrix can, in fact, be performed out of order as long as column additions are always performed left to right (relative to the filtration order).
-Therefore – these authors suggest – any column reduction can be efficiently performed in \
-parallel provided adequate synchronisation is used.
-A functional proof of concept of this idea as applied to a now superseded (in particular, based on *Ripser v1.1* and hence not using apparent pairs, cf. \autoref{fig:lib}) version of *Ripser* was put in the public domain in June 2020 [@morozov2020lock], but has not led to a distributable software package.
-A generic implementation of the ideas in [@morozov2020towards], not tied to Vietoris–Rips filtrations and instead designed to make lock-free reduction possible on any (co)boundary matrix, has recently been published as the *Oineus* library [@nigmetov2020oineus].
+*Ripser* has no parallel capabilities.
+Overcoming this limitation is possible as two recent lines of work [@morozov2020towards; @zhang2020gpuaccelerated] have demonstrated.
+Morozov and Nigmetov [@morozov2020towards] observed that the reduction of the (co)boundary matrix at the heart of barcode compuations can, in fact, be performed out of order as long as column additions are always performed left to right (relative to the filtration order).
+Therefore, any column reduction can be efficiently performed in parallel provided adequate synchronisation is used.
+A functional proof of concept of this idea as applied to *Ripser v1.1* was put in the public domain in June 2020 [@morozov2020lock], but has not led to a distributable software package.
+A generic implementation of the ideas in [@morozov2020towards], not tied to VR filtrations and instead designed to make lock-free reduction possible on any (co)boundary matrix, has recently been published as the *Oineus* library [@nigmetov2020oineus].

 *Ripser++* [@zhang2020gpuaccelerated] implements the idea of finding apparent pairs in parallel on a GPU to accelerate the computation of VR barcodes.
-But, the reduction matrix step is executed sequentiall on the CPU.
+However, the aforementioned matrix reduction step is still executed sequentially on the CPU.

 All implementations presented in this subsection so far (barring [@nigmetov2020oineus], which also provides some Python bindings) are written in low-level languages (C++, CUDA). *Ripser.py* [@ctralie2018ripser] contains a modified version of *Ripser* with support for non-zero birth times and for the retrieval of cocycles, as well as a convenient Python interface.

 Meanwhile, in 2020, Boissonnat and Pritam presented a new algorithm they called *Edge Collapser* (EC) [@boissonnat2020edge].
-Independently of the code used to compute barcodes, EC can be used as a pre-processing step on any flag filtration to remove "redundant" edges – and modify the filtration values of some others – while ensuring that the flag filtration obtained from the thus "sparsified" weighted graph has the same barcode as the original filtration.
-Although it introduces an initial overhead, pre-processing by EC can dramatically improve the end-to-end run-time for barcode computation by greatly reducing the complexity of the downstream reduction steps.
-As reported by those authors, this is especially true when one wishes to compute barcodes in high homology dimensions, and/or when one is dealing with large datasets.
-An implementation of EC has already been integrated into the *GUDHI* library [@gudhi:urm; @gudhi:Collapse].

-Gudhi improved their first version of EC implementation with new techniques.
+Independently of the code used to compute barcodes, EC can be used as a pre-processing step on any flag filtration to make it sparser while preserving its barcode exactly.
+Although it introduces an initial overhead, pre-processing by EC can dramatically improve the end-to-end run-time for barcode computation by greatly reducing the complexity of the downstream matrix reduction steps (particularly in high homology dimensions and/or with large datasets).
+A first implementation [@gudhi:Collapse] of EC was integrated into the *GUDHI* library [@gudhi:urm] and we reimplemented it as part of *giotto-ph*.
+Note, however, that the *GUDHI* team have since greatly improved on their first version by using new techniques [@glisse2022edge].
-They compared [@glisse2022edge] their new version against our implementation.
-The achieved outstading speed-ups, we hope at some point integrate their latest version.

 # Our contribution